Independent African news, markets, culture and politics.

 Yeye Mofin of Lagos, Leila Fowler is dead

-Chief Mrs Leila Euphemia Apinke Fowler, a renowned Nigerian educator and lawyer, has passed away at the age of 91.
+Chief Mrs. Leila Euphemia Apinke Fowler, a renowned Nigerian educator and lawyer, has died at the age of 91.
 Her death was confirmed by Bashorun J.K.
 Randle on Saturday.
-Born on March 23, 1933, in Lagos, Chief Fowler was a trailblazer in multiple fields, including education, law, and public service.
+Born on March 23, 1933, in Lagos, Chief Fowler was a trailblazer in education, law, and public service.

-Chief Fowler’s educational background laid the foundation for her future endeavors.
-She attended CMS Girls’ School in Lagos and later Queen of the Rosary College in Onitsha, where she obtained her Senior Cambridge Certificate in 1951.
-She began her career in teaching but later pursued nursing at St Thomas’ Hospital in London.
-Her ambition and determination led her to study law at Middle Temple, where she was called to the Bar in 1962.
-Upon returning to Nigeria, she was called to the Nigerian Bar in 1963.
+Her educational foundation began at CMS Girls’ School in Lagos, followed by Queen of the Rosary College in Onitsha, where she earned her Senior Cambridge Certificate in 1951.
+After starting her career in teaching, she pursued nursing at St Thomas’ Hospital in London.
+Determined to expand her horizons, she later studied law at Middle Temple and was called to the Bar in 1962; upon returning to Nigeria, she was called to the Nigerian Bar in 1963.

-As a lawyer, Chief Fowler practiced with established chambers and later established her own firm, specializing in insurance law and consultancy.
-Her commitment to public service was evident in her role as a councillor in the Lagos City Council from 1978 to 1980.
-She was also involved with the Nigerian Bar Association, the Nigerian Red Cross, and the Corona Schools Trust Council.
+As a lawyer, Chief Fowler practiced with established chambers before founding her own firm, specializing in insurance law and consultancy.
+Her commitment to public service was evident during her tenure as a councillor on the Lagos City Council from 1978 to 1980, and through her involvement with the Nigerian Bar Association, the Nigerian Red Cross, and the Corona Schools Trust Council.

-One of Chief Fowler’s most notable achievements was the founding of the Vivian Fowler Memorial College for Girls in 1991, in honor of her late daughter.
-The institution has become a leading all-girls school in Nigeria, known for its academic excellence and dedication to raising future leaders.
-In recognition of her contributions to education and society, Chief Fowler was awarded the chieftaincy title of Yeye Mofin of Lagos by Oba Adeyinka Oyekan II.
+One of her most notable achievements was the establishment of the Vivian Fowler Memorial College for Girls in 1991, created in memory of her late daughter.
+The school has become a leading all‑girls institution in Nigeria, celebrated for academic excellence and its dedication to nurturing future leaders.
+In recognition of her contributions to education and society, Chief Fowler received the chieftaincy title of Yeye Mofin of Lagos from Oba Adeyinka Oyekan II.

-Throughout her life, Chief Fowler demonstrated resilience, service, and a commitment to excellence.
-Her legacy extends across nursing, law, politics, and education, inspiring generations with her work and values.
-As a “silent achiever,” she left an enduring impact on Nigerian society, and her passing marks the end of an era for a woman who dedicated her life to making a positive difference.
-The Vivian Fowler Memorial College for Girls continues to thrive, a testament to Chief Fowler’s vision and dedication to empowering young women through education.
+Throughout her life, Chief Fowler exemplified resilience, service, and a commitment to excellence across nursing, law, politics, and education.
+As a “silent achiever,” she left an enduring impact on Nigerian society.
+The Vivian Fowler Memorial College for Girls continues to thrive, a testament to her vision and dedication to empowering young women through education.

 Scroll to Top